 The school was founded in 1872 and modernised in 2007 and has an excellent learning environment.
 In April 2019 Minster and Monkton Church of England Primary Schools joined together to form The Federation of Minster and Monkton CEP Primary Schools.

-The school promotes its Christian Foundation and is proud of its distinctive Christian values:
+The school promotes its Christian Foundation and is proud of its distinctive Christian Foundations:

 We are supported by the Diocese of Canterbury and have close links with the village Church.
 We cherish our relationship with the local village and play a part in community life.
 The school uses the local Church for services at key points in the year and members of the clergy regularly lead Collective Worship in school.